PiDroid-B/docker-compose-recursive/README.md

 ACTION
         -h               Help : show this help
-        -u               Up : run docker compose on each file (default) -d               Down : stop docker compose on each file -r               Restart : stop and run docker compose on each file -p               Prune : remove unsed images, volumes and networks -i               Install/Update : check if new versions of docker-compose and dcr exist (autoupdate for docker-compose if force)
+        -u               Up : builds, (re)creates, starts, and attaches to containers for each docker-compose -d               Down : stops containers and removes containers, networks, volumes, and images created by up -r               Restart : Down and Up on each docker-compose -p               Prune : remove unsed images, volumes and networks -i               Install/Update : check if new versions of docker-compose and dcr exist (autoupdate for docker-compose if force)
 OPTION
-        -f               Force : no check of OK file (udr), auto install/upgrade (i) -c <file>        Conf file : get list of folder from file instead of generate it -v               Verbose : show more information
+        -f               Force : no check of 'OK' file (udr), auto install/upgrade (i) -c <file>        Conf file : get list of folder from file instead of generate it -v               Verbose : show more information